 As if you weren’t aware, your SharePoint environment could very well be a gigantic jumble of content.
 More than half of SharePoint deployments now measure well over 1 TB of content.
 Every year, this content grows around 65 percent.
+This is a lot of content – but what does it mean for you?

 Just a few years ago, Satya Nadella was given the role of CEO and announced his Mobile First, Cloud First initiative for Microsoft.
 For Microsoft watchers, it was a big statement from a new CEO of a massive software company.
 Some may have scoffed a little at the statement.